Integration Testing

 .anyMatch(b -> b.name().equals("flamingock-test-bucket"));

-assertTrue(bucketExists, "Expected S3 bucket was not found");
+assertTrue(bucketExists, "Expected S3 bucket was not created in target system");

-MongoCollection<Document> auditCollection = db.getCollection("flamingockAuditLog");
+MongoCollection<Document> auditCollection = auditDatabase.getCollection("flamingockAuditLog");

-Document auditEntry = auditCollection.find(document).first();
+Document auditEntry = auditCollection.find(

 }